 When considering your reasons to network, it’s important to establish how much of your networking time and effort you should devote to your different goals.
 For example: How much of your networking should focus on finding new contacts and how much should be spent building relationships with existing contacts?
 How urgent is each of your networking goals and are you devoting your time and resources in the right area?

 When it comes to finding the right place to network, think about your target market.
 Having a LinkedIn profile may be the best way to network online, but if your potential clients and contacts aren’t really web-savvy, it’s probably not the best way to connect with them.
+Have a strong facebook presence.
 Perhaps trying an industry convention or your nearest Chamber of Commerce may yield better results.

 Once you’ve built a basis for your network, ensure a great 2-way line of communication is established and that there is give and take in the relationship.Marketing yourself may also require branding yourself.
 You’ll know what it is that you wish to gain from the connection, but if there is no reciprocation, you’ll soon find yourself relegated to voice mail with no hope of a call back.